pumpchaser/ai-atelier/README.md

 `$ . .venv/bin/activate`

-3. Install Flask (TODO: move into script)
+3. Install Flask and requirements

-`pip install flask oauthlib requests python-dotenv requests_oauthlib pytest`
+`pip install -r requirements.txt`

 4. Create a .env file and fill it out with your Google API cred